 just-food: If we were to look to 2015, 2017, where would you like to the business to be?

-Ramirez: I would like to see it being a $100m company - and a protein company.
+Ramirez: I would like to see it being a $100m company – and a protein company.
 This is way beyond yoghurt.
 There is so much that can be done in that area.
 When people look at protein, they want to take the protein no matter what.
 When you look at the bars, they are full of sugar.
-If you look at the protein shakes and they are full of stuff that is not good for you.
+Look at the protein shakes and they are full of stuff that is not good for you.
 We have the capability and knowledge to have products that are great tasting, all natural and high protein.
 This is food.
 If you taste the bars?
 Awful.
 It has to taste really good, if not, forget it.

 just-food: You would like to still be CEO and in charge of the business in 2017?

 Ramirez: That’s a long time for me!
 I look right now month to month, generating capital.